polyfony-inc/polyfony/README.md

 Store\Memcache
 Store\Request
 ```
-The last on stores your key-value only for the time of the current request.
+The last one stores your key-value only for the time of the current request.
 Some of those engines have more capabilities than others, but all implement the basic interface and can store both variables, arrays, or raw data.

 ### [Bundle configurations](https://github.com/polyfony-inc/polyfony/wiki/Reference#interface-polyfonyconfig)